jfcloutier/karma_system/design_notes/beliefs.md

 The belief domain of a CA grows and shrinks with the beliefs it holds.

-A CA advertises changes to its belief domain so that parent CAs know what they can predict.
+A CA advertises changes to its belief domain so that parent CAs know what they can predict that might not be inferrable from their causal theory.

 Belief domains constrain what a parent CA can predict of their umwelt's beliefs, and thus constrain what a CA can observe, and thus the signatures of their causal models.